Skip to content

 Application Installation Process

-The database server is installed using the native package manager for the specific operating system.
-The version installed corresponds to the latest stable release available in the default repositories for the respective distribution.
+The application is installed using the native package manager for the operating system.
+The version of the software corresponds to the version available in the default repositories of the specific Linux distribution at the time of installation.

 Access Rights and Security

-• Firewall Configuration (RHEL): The firewalld service is configured to permanently allow traffic on port 3306/tcp in the public zone.
+• On RHEL-based systems, firewalld is configured to allow TCP traffic on port 3306 in the public zone.

 Starting, Stopping, and Updating